-- Assam Laksa – Noodles in fish broth with slight sour taste from the asam and lime topping.
+- Assam Laksa – Noodles in fish broth with a slightly sour taste from the asam and lime topping.

 - Rojak – Fruit and Vegetable Salad mixed with shrimp paste.

-- Chee Cheong Fun – Rice noodle rolls served in sweet sauce and seseme.
+- Chee Cheong Fun – Rice noodle rolls served in sweet sauce and sesame.

-- Cendol – Cold dessert with green jelly made from mung bean flour, serve with red bean, coconut milk and coconut sugar.
+- Cendol – Cold dessert with green jelly made from mung bean flour, served with red bean, coconut milk, and coconut sugar.

 - Ice Kacang – Bean ice with few colors